Somalia affair: Somalia Inquiry

 The public outcry against Arone's death didn't occur until November 1994, when a publication ban was lifted against the 16 photographs Brown had taken of the torture session and they were widely published in Canadian media.

 After the 1993 Canadian federal election, the new government of Jean Chrétien's Liberal Party initiated a highly visible Somalia Inquiry in 1994 under Federal Court Judge Gilles Létourneau.
 Officially known as the Somalia Commission of Inquiry, its hearings were broadcast daily in both languages, nationally.

 As the inquiry unfolded, home videos of initiation rites in the CAR's French-speaking commando found their way into the media.
 The new Minister of National Defence David Collenette argued that the videos were disgusting, demeaning and racist.
 With the continued accumulation of such politically damaging visibility, the Minister of National Defence advised Governor General Roméo LeBlanc to disband the Canadian Airborne Regiment in 1995.

 The Chief of the Defence Staff General John de Chastelain, who had not supported the minister's disbandment order of the Airborne, resigned under a cloud.
 His successor, Air Force General Jean Boyle was forced to resign only a few months after accepting the role when, in a gesture uncharacteristic of military tradition, he blamed his subordinates for previous wrongdoing under his command.

 On April 8, 1996, Boyle called a halt to all normal duties and announced the entire Canadian military would begin searching for documents relating to Somalia.

 The inquiry ran until 1997 when it was cut short by the government in the months before the 1997 election.
-The government was critical of the direction of the inquiry, noting that it was far exceeding its mandate.
+The government was critical of the direction of the inquiry, claiming that it was far exceeding its mandate.
 Art Eggleton, a member of Cabinet who would go on to become minister of national defence after the 1997 election, suggested that the events had happened four years earlier, and it was time to "move on".